 Eric is my husband, a former elementary school teacher, and a full-time home renovator here in southern Vermont.
 Even though he spent most of his life in the Hudson Valley of New York, he loves Vermont as much as I do!

 He helps with the blog in all kinds of ways – writing, editing, photography, and keeping the house tidy so I can work on the weekends.

 We share a life together in a little blue house in Bennington with our two magnificent pups.

-Flynn and Malinda – Adventure dogs and support team
+Flynn and Malinda – adventure dogs and support team

 Eric and I spent 14 years raising puppies for Guiding Eyes for the Blind, and that is how we ended up with these two!
 We raised Flynnie to become a guide dog in 2011.
 He worked as a guide for almost five years in New Mexico, and when he retired, he came back to us.
 We couldn’t be happier.
-At ten, he’s slowing down a little bit, but he still enjoys road trips and daily romps in the woods.
+At 11, he’s slowing down a little bit, but he still enjoys road trips and daily romps in the woods.